bdonon/bdonon.github.io/_pages/about.md

 Short Bio
 =========

-Balthazar Donon is a research officer at RTE (Réseau de Transport d'Électricité) Research & Development.
+I am a research officer at RTE (Réseau de Transport d'Électricité) Research & Development.
-He is designing an AI algorithm that will advise power grid operators on the best actions to take.
+I mainly work on designing an AI algorithm to advise power grid operators on the best actions.

-He graduated from the École polytechnique (X2013) and Stanford University (MSc in Civil & Environmental Engineering).
+I graduated from the École polytechnique (X2013) and Stanford University (MSc in Civil & Environmental Engineering).
-He obtained a PhD in Computer Science at Université Paris-Saclay and RTE R&D under the supervision of Isabelle Guyon, Marc Schoenauer and Rémy Clément.
+I obtained a PhD in Computer Science at Université Paris-Saclay and RTE R&D under the supervision of Isabelle Guyon, Marc Schoenauer, and Rémy Clément.
-He then worked as a postdoctoral researcher at Institut Montefiore (Université de Liège) with Louis Wehenkel.
+I then worked as a postdoctoral researcher at Institut Montefiore (Université de Liège) with Louis Wehenkel.

-He has a strong interest in the Energy domain and its environmental and societal implications, as well in Artificial Intelligence, more specifically Graph Neural Networks and Reinforcement Learning.
-He aims to develop novel artificial neural network algorithms targeted at real-life and real-time Power Systems applications.
+I have a strong interest in the Energy domain and its environmental and societal implications, as well as in Artificial Intelligence, more specifically, Graph Neural Networks.
+My focus is on real-life and real-time Power Systems applications.

 Selected Papers